floriansiepe/umr-data-integration-project/1_preparation/README.md

 ./mvnw compile quarkus:dev -Dquarkus.args="lobby-data-2022-05-08.json corporate-events-dump.json"
 ```

 Opening the Neo4J webui.
-If not specified otherwise in the console output open your browser on [http://localhost:7474](http://localhost:7474).
+If not specified otherwise in the console output open your browser
+on [http://localhost:7474](http://localhost:7474).
+The default login credentials are `neo4j/password`.

 ### Building
 ```shell script